blaze/blaze/docs/source/what-blaze-isnt.rst

 What Blaze Doesn't Do
 =====================

-Blaze suffers from over-hype.
+Blaze occasionally suffers from over-hype.
 The terms *Big-Data* and *Pandas* inevitably conflate in people's minds to become something unattainable and lead to disappointment.
 Blaze is limited;  learning those limitations can direct you to greater productivity.

 First and foremost, Blaze does not replace Pandas.
 Pandas will always be more feature rich and more mature than Blaze.
 There are things that you simply